wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 ### Note

+Some may not already know this but there has always been spam policy filters running on Bitcoin, even since the very first versions of Bitcoin software.
+[These filters have always been improved over time, except since the Taproot update](https://en.bitcoin.it/wiki/Spam_transactions).
 If you are already convinced of why you should stop spam, you can go directly to the [installation instructions page](/install.markdown).

 ## Stats about non-payment transactions